French Civil Protection: First aid training

 The French Civil Protection delivers public basic first aid training (prévention et secours civiques de niveau 1, or PSC1).
-The association is also entitled to train its own members to become Certified First Responder at PSE1 and PSE2 levels.
+The association is also entitled to train its own members to become a certified first responder at the PSE1 and PSE2 levels.
 Specialized trainings as nautical first aid are also delivered.

 In 2016, 2,600 certified trainers from the French Civil Protection trained 110,000 people to first aids.

 Humanitarian and social support

 The French Civil Protection is entitled to carry a broad scope of humanitarian and support missions including assistance to the homeless and post-disaster response.

 In 1999, the Federation contributed to an international humanitarian operation to support refugees from the Kosovo war by managing the Stenkovec refugee camp in Macedonia.

 Emergency response

 The Île-de-France, Bas-Rhin and Nord local societies are entitled to take part in emergency and disaster response missions for the prefectures, the French emergency medical service and the fire services.